 Please see below for answers to some of our most frequently asked questions.

-The Sunshine Act applies only to certain pharmaceutical and medical device companies such as AbbVie.
-These companies, however, must track and report payments and other transfers of value made to physicians and to teaching hospitals that receive Medicare graduate medical education or indirect medical education payments.
-For the purposes of the Sunshine Act, “physician” is defined as a physician, osteopath, dentist, dental surgeon, podiatrist, optometrist or chiropractor who holds an active state license to practice in the United States (including Puerto Rico).
-Starting 1/1/2021, additional healthcare providers will be reported including the following: physician assistants, nurse practitioners, clinical nurse specialists, certified registered nurse anesthetists, anesthesiologist assistants, and certified nurse-midwives.
-CMS has published a list of teaching hospitals that are covered by the Sunshine Act on its website.
+Under the Sunshine Act, “physician” is defined as a physician, osteopath, dentist, dental surgeon, podiatrist, ophthalmologist or chiropractor who holds an active state license to practice in the United States (including Puerto Rico).
+Additional Covered Recipients were added in January 2021.
+Since then, the following non-physician practitioners have been in scope: physician assistant, nurse practitioner, clinical nurse specialist, certified registered nurse anesthetist, anesthesiologist assistant, and certified nurse-midwife.
+Every year, CMS publishes the list of teaching hospitals that are covered by the Sunshine Act on its website.

-The Sunshine Act requires reporting of most payments or transfers of value made to physicians and teaching hospitals.
-Such payments or transfers may include:
+The Sunshine Act requires reporting of most payments and transfers of value made to Covered Recipients, such as:

-Most payments and transfers of value provided by AbbVie to you directly or indirectly (or to someone else on your behalf) are reportable under the Sunshine Act unless an exception applies.
-You do, however, have the opportunity to decline acceptance of transfers of value such as a meal or educational item.
 For example, you have the option to decline food and beverage at an AbbVie-sponsored promotional speaker program or an in-office interaction.
-If you do not consume any food or beverages or accept any educational items or if you cover the cost of any meal or item provided, then AbbVie is not required to report a transfer of value under your name because you have not received any value.
+If you do not consume any food or beverages or accept any educational items, or if you cover the cost of any meal or item provided, then AbbVie is not required to report a transfer of value under your name because you have not received any value from AbbVie.

-Information provided by AbbVie to CMS will be available for physician and teaching hospital review on the CMS website during the designated review period prior to the information being made public.
-Physicians and teaching hospitals must register with CMS to review this data.
+Information provided by AbbVie to CMS will be available for Covered Recipients to review on the CMS website during the designated review period prior to the information being made public.
+Covered Recipients must register with CMS to review this data.

 When a meal is provided to a group that includes both individuals who are covered by the Sunshine Act and individuals who are not covered by the Sunshine Act, AbbVie must determine and report only the value received by the individuals who are covered by the Sunshine Act.
 To make an accurate calculation of the value, AbbVie will generally calculate the per-person cost of the meal (total cost of the meal divided by number of overall participants) and report that per-person cost for each participant who is covered by the Sunshine Act (e.g., physicians).